IT Professional Services

 Tools, services, and products that support the ERP, the mainframe, mobile application development, and custom application development, including tools built into ERP and mainframe systems, as well as integration with third-party systems.

 Provides technical management and support for SDSU's financial (Oracle E-Business Suite, WebCenter Imaging, and HR (CMS PeopleSoft) administrative applications.
 BIS provides Help Desk services to all campus users as well as development and database administration.

 Provides development and support for the campus Student Information System (SIMS) and campus WebPortal.

 Guidance services on how to leverage technologies and select technology solutions, including those in the cloud.

 Provides core IT services for the campus.
-ETS provides support and consulting services
+Support and consulting services include

 Provides student support various IT computing services.

 Provides support for faculty and university stakeholders in the design, development, and effective use of learning environments and educational media.

 Business continuity consulting and planning and disaster recovery planning, including disaster recovery exercises.